I pray that they may all be one; even as you, Father, are in me, and I in you,

 The St. Joseph's community celebrated "Jan Carino Day" in mid-May to honor long-time Athletic Director Jan Carino and her seventeen years of service to the school.
 Following a series of remarks highlighting her accomplishments, Carino was named the inaugural inductee into the newly established Athletic Hall of Fame.

 FORMING THE SOULS

-Members of the Class of 2014 embarked on the school's first senior mission trip in late May.
-The group partnered with Homeworks of America in completing repairs on a home in Charleston.
+Members of the Class of 2015 embarked on the school's second annual senior mission trip in late May, partnering with Homeworks of America to complete repairs on a home in Charleston.